Accessible Trader: Quick Start Guide

 If you are opening Accessible Trader for the first time, here is a recommended sequence to orient yourself:

-- Press F4 to hear what symbol, provider, and timeframe is currently active.
+- Press Shift+F1 to hear what symbol, provider, and timeframe is currently active.

 - Press Ctrl+Alt+Shift+C to get a full context summary.